-During the Joinery/Cabinetmaking Foundation program, students will complete the training requirements for the first year of the four-year Joiner apprenticeship to the Interprovincial (Red Seal) standard.
+During the program, students also complete the training requirements for the first year of the four-year Joiner apprenticeship to the Interprovincial (Red Seal) standard.
 On successful completion of this program and upon entering into an apprenticeship, students are eligible to receive technical training credit for level one and 475 hours of work based credit towards their apprenticeship hours requirement.